dylanbinley/211-vim-setup/README.md

 To customize vim, you need to edit your vimrc and install plugins.
 These shell scripts should do that for you.
 Just follow the steps below!

-Running this script will overwrite whatever current configuration you have.
+Running these scripts will overwrite whatever current configuration you have.
 Please make sure that this is what you want before doing this.

+These scripts may take a while to run, and there is no guarantee that they will work on all operating systems.
+If your OS is outdated, there may be issues with the YouCompleteMe installation (last line of the shell scripts), as it requires more recent versions of Vim and gcc/g++.
+[Here](https://ycm-core.github.io/YouCompleteMe/#installation) is a link to the YCM installation page incase you run into any problems.

 ### Preparation
 1. If you are on Windows, you will need to download a Linux distribution, then you can run the Linux option.
 I recommend downloading Ubuntu through the Microsoft store.
 If you like using the Windows Terminal, you can use it with Ubuntu by opening a new tab on the top and selecting Ubuntu once it's installed.